ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

 After you apply the Redis objects along with your updated `RayService`, your Ray cluster can recover from head node crashes without restarting all the workers!

 :::{seealso}
-Check out the KubeRay guide on [GCS fault tolerance](https://ray-project.github.io/kuberay/guidance/gcs-ft/#ray-gcs-fault-tolerancegcs-ft-experimental) for more details.
+Check out the KubeRay guide on [GCS fault tolerance](https://ray-project.github.io/kuberay/guidance/gcs-ft/#ray-gcs-fault-tolerancegcs-ft-experimental) to learn more about how Serve leverages the external Redis cluster to provide head node fault tolerance.
 :::

 (serve-e2e-ft-behavior)=